 You should be ready to provide a few great references – people who can vouch for your integrity or skills.
 Put their names, contact information, and a one-line explanation of how they know you on a separate document that you can provide if you’re asked for references.
 Ask their permission before you include them, and make sure they’ll provide a good, honest appraisal.

 When you’re interviewing for a job, it’s essential to be polished and professional.
 People do judge others on their appearance, often without knowing they’re doing it.
 The way you look is bound to influence their opinion, so be clean, well-groomed, and dress a little better than you expect to on the job.

 The same applies to your speech and manners.
 No one expects you to speak like a poet or a professor, but they do expect you to express yourself calmly and respectfully.

 Many employers do background checks.
 You don’t have to spill the beans unless you’re asked, but if you are asked about felonies or about an unexplained gap in your employment history, you must tell the truth.
 Doing so shows integrity and that works in your favor.
-If you’re caught in a lie, there’s no way you’ll be hired.

 Check out Staffing Agencies

 It’s a common misconception that all staffing agencies do criminal background checks.
 Here at Forge, we pursue an active policy to help those with felony records get jobs and get back on their feet.
 While background checks are required for some jobs, there are employers who will consider people with certain types of criminal convictions.
 A felony doesn’t have to be a deal-killer.